jaa134/TravelApp/WORK_SUMMARY.md

 16. Start working on a random page navigation component that will help users discover new locations or languages
 17. Add navigationto to details pages from list views
 17. Make initial detail views for continents, countries, and languages
+18. Develop a reusable component for graphql errors

 ### TODO
 - Create a home page that explains the website.